-With tag restrictions, you can use your existing machines for more than one publishing task, saving the costs associated with deploying and managing additional machines.
-A tag restriction can be thought of as subdividing (or partitioning) the machines in a Delivery Group.
+With tag restrictions, you can use your existing machines for more than one publishing task, saving the costs associated with deploying and managing more machines.
+A tag restriction can be thought of as subdividing (or partitioning) the machines in a delivery group.
 Its functionality is similar, but not identical, to worker groups in XenApp releases earlier than 7.x.

-Tailor the application (assignment) of Citrix policies to a subset of machines in Delivery Groups, Delivery Group types, or OUs that have (or do not have) a specified tag.
+Tailor the application (assignment) of Citrix policies to machines in delivery groups, delivery group types, or OUs that have (or don’t have) a specified tag.

 For example, if you want to apply a Citrix policy only to the more powerful workstations, add a tag named “high power” to those machines.
-Then, on the Assign Policy page of the Create Policy wizard, select that tag and also the Enable checkbox.
-You can also add a tag to a Delivery Group and then apply a Citrix policy to that group.
-For details, see Create policies and this blog post.
-(The Studio interface for adding a tag to a machine has changed since the blog post was published.)
+Then, on the Assign Policy page of the Create Policy wizard, select that tag and the Enable check box.
+You can also add a tag to a delivery group and then apply a Citrix policy to that group.
+For details, see Create policies.

 You can apply tags to:

-You can configure a tag restriction can be configured when creating or editing the following in Studio:
+You can configure a tag restriction can be configured when creating or editing the following in the Full Configuration management interface:

 A tag restriction involves several steps:

 - Create the tag and then add (apply) it to machines.